Home > Sectors > Health > Burn-out: managerial action at the heart of prevention

 3/ Reduced personal fulfilment at work or reduced professional effectiveness

 This is what Jeanne is saying: "I couldn't sleep, I was detached, disconnected from my emotions and unable to express them.
 I also felt aggressive and exhausted.
 I was on edge, exasperated and overreacting.
 I didn't feel like doing anything.
 I stopped the activities I used to enjoy, such as dancing, going out, sport and socialising.
 I lost 7kg in a month and a half.
-I was suffering: back pain, tendonitis, stomach ache...
+I was in pain: backache, tendonitis, stomach ache...
 My breathing was so short that I had physiotherapy sessions.

 Denial of burn-out: an additional risk